Triston Casas Preview, Player Props: Red Sox vs. Astros

 Triston Casas At The Plate

-- In 29.6% of his games this season, Casas has picked up at least one RBI.
-In 14 of those games (13.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- In 29.4% of his games this season, Casas has had at least one RBI.
+He's picked up more than one in 12.8% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.